-Katherine Bourbeau teaches photography and digital media in New York City public schools as a teaching artist for Magic Box Productions, Marquis Studios and the Brooklyn Arts Council.
-She has designed curricula and taught digital photography residencies for students from grade one to high school.
+Katherine Bourbeau teaches photography and digital media in New York City public schools as a teaching artist for Magic Box Productions and Marquis Studios.
+She has designed curriculum and taught digital photography residencies for students from grade one to high school.
 For more information or to request a résumé, please use the contact page.

 Documentary Photography—with Marquis Studios: Fourth and fifth grade students in a low-lying Staten Island neighborhood still recovering from Hurricane Sandy used digital photography to learn more about the neighborhood surrounding their school.
 They photographed and interviewed subjects at local businesses and institutions including the local bakery, police station, fruit store, library and a food pantry founder who lost his home in Hurricane Sandy.
 Students wrote about their experiences and displayed their photographs and writing in a final exhibition.